chandlerkent/chandlerkent.com/_posts/2009-12-10-Building-a-Sidebar-With-CPOutlineView.markdown

 That's basically it.
 The final piece is to actually back your dataSource with some object or objects.
 Since I only need two levels of data, I am using a `CPDictionary` where the keys are the top level and the values are arrays of data for the second level.

-You can see the code for my finished AppController at <http://gist.github.com/251323>.
+Here is the finished AppController:

+{% gist 251323 %}

 I included a bunch of debug statements in the dataSource methods to help understand what exactly is going on.
 You can see a running version of this project at <http://www.chandlerkent.com/code/OutlineView/>.

 ## What's Next